 Q. Can I pick the geographical region and/or thematic area I want to have my work assignment in?

-The India Fellow ecosystem thrives on the faith which each stakeholder (fellows, host organizations, trainers and mentors, alumni and program team) brings into it by participating whole-heartedly and taking up opportunities with great openness and commitment.
+The India Fellow ecosystem thrives on the faith which each stakeholder brings into it by participating whole-heartedly and taking up opportunities with great openness and commitment.

-Q. I am not sure of the stipend component?
+Q. I am not sure of the stipend component.
 What is the amount?
-What all will it cover and what will be my out of pocket expense?
-What about accommodation and the related costs?
-Will the fellowship or host organization provide/help for my accommodation?
+What will it cover?
+What about accommodation and related costs?

-- For the duration when the fellow works with the host organization, the organizations pay them a stipend which is basically to cover the living expenses of the fellow.
+- For the duration when the fellow works with the host organization, the organization pays them a stipend.
 To keep parity, this amount is as follows:-

-- For rural areas if organization provides for accommodation (some organizations have their field offices and/or guest house where you can stay) the stipend is INR 12,000 per month.
+- If an organization provides for an accommodation (some organizations have their field offices and/or guest house where you can stay), the stipend is INR 13,000 per month.

-- For rural areas if organization does not provide for accommodation then the stipend is INR 15,000 per month.
+- If an organization does not provide for an accommodation, then the stipend is INR 16,000 per month.

-- The fellow is expected to use the stipend for living expenses like accommodation, food, local transport between stay and host organization office/field.
-Please remember that it is not a salary but a stipend.
-For a long distance travel which is work related, the organization reimburses the amount.
-Any other personal travel is to be borne by fellow.
+- The fellow is expected to use the stipend for living expenses like accommodation, food and local commute.
+Please remember that this is not a salary but a stipend.
+For work related long distance travel, the organization reimburses the amount.
+Any other personal travel is to be borne by the fellow

-- While the organizations are not mandated to provide accommodation to fellows, their team will be supportive and will help you make suitable arrangements on arrival at the assignment field areas.
+- While the organizations are not mandated to provide accommodation to fellows, their team will be supportive and will help you make suitable arrangements on arrival at the assigned field areas.